Patricia Moberly: Public service

-Moberly was a member of the Lambeth, Southwark and Lewisham Area Health Authority from 1976 to 1981, and then of the Lambeth District Health Authority from 1981 to 1990.
-She was a lay member of the General Medical Council in 2002, and in 2003.
+Moberly became a Justice of the peace within inner London in 1976.
+She was a member of the Lambeth, Southwark and Lewisham Area Health Authority from 1976 to 1981, and then of the Lambeth District Health Authority from 1981 to 1990.
+She was a lay member of the General Medical Council from 2002 to 2011.

 Moberly served as a governor of Maudsley Hospital and Bethlem Royal Hospital, two psychiatric hospitals, from 1976 to 1978.
 She served as a governor of the United Medical and Dental Schools of Guy's and St Thomas' Hospitals (UMDS) from 1988 to 1990.
 She was a non-executive director of Guy's and St Thomas' NHS Foundation Trust from 1997 until becoming its chairwomen.

 From 1999 to 2011, Moberly served as Chair of Guy's and St Thomas' NHS Foundation Trust.
 This was arguably the post for which she was best known.
-When she arrived there were clear issues with the trust: racial divisions meant that black nurses mainly worked on less prestigious wards such as elderly care, and consultant appointments were perceived as being affected Freemasonry membership.
+When she arrived, there were clear issues with the trust: racial divisions meant that black nurses mainly worked on less prestigious wards such as elderly care, and consultant appointments were perceived as being affected Freemasonry membership.
 During her 12 years in charge, and having been "initially met with resistance from the predominantly white medical establishment", she strived for racial and gender diversity throughout trust.
 She was succeeded in the role by Sir Hugh Taylor, a retired civil servant.

 Moberly's final public post was as a member of the Committee on Standards in Public Life, to which she was appointed on 17 May 2012.
 Due to her cancer diagnosis, she had stepped down from most of her other responsibilities, but also continued as a visitor at Brixton Prison.

+Honour

+In November 2008, Moberly was awarded an honorary Doctor of Science (DSc) degree by the London South Bank University in recognition of her "formidable contribution to health management and medical ethics, but also to education, and throughout her career, to the cause of anti-racism".

 Personal life

-In 1959, the then 20-year-old Patricia Coney married Richard Hamilton Moberly, an Anglican priest.
-Together they had four children: two sons and two daughters.
+Moberly and her husband had four children.

-Patricia Moberly died on 2 September 2016, aged 77; she had cancer.
+Patricia Moberly died from cancer on 2 September 2016, aged 77.
+She was survived by her husband, who died on 10 June 2022.